chapel-lang/chapel/doc/rst/language/spec/classes.rst

 Owned Objects
 -------------

-`owned` (along with :record:`~SharedObject.shared`) manage the deallocation of a class instance. :record:`~OwnedObject.owned` is meant to be used when only one reference to an object needs to manage that object's storage at a time.
+Including ``owned`` (or :record:`~SharedObject.shared`) in a class type directs the compiler to manage the deallocation of a class instances of that type.
+:record:`~OwnedObject.owned` is meant to be used when only one reference to an object needs to manage that object's storage at a time.

 Also see the above section on :ref:`Class_Lifetime_and_Borrows`.